‣ Astra CLI

 -

 Database creation is an asynchronous operation.
-In some situations, such as during your CI/CD, you likely will want the db to be
+In some situations, such as during your CI/CD, you will most likely want the db to be

 ACTIVE